Uh oh! The 10 most common mistakes for kids on bikes

 Is their saddle positioned too high, their clothing too restrictive, or have they perhaps outgrown their bike?
 Depending on the issue, the fun factor could end up being severely compromised!
 This article doesn't only contain a list of the ten most common no-gos when it comes to cycling, we have also highlighted practical steps to make sure that you and your child will not fall victim to these mishaps.

-#1 – Your child's bike is in need of some TLC.
+#1 – Your child's bike is not in tip-top condition.

 In the interests of your child's safety, you need to maintain the upkeep of their bicycle.
 Give it a safety check before every single bike ride.